Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 31 active transport stops in O'Halloran Hill, consisting of buses.
-These stops are served by 15 individual routes, offering a total of 896 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 158 meters from the nearest stop.
-Most residents commute outward due to the area's residential nature.
-Cars remain the dominant mode at 90%, with an average vehicle ownership of 1.6 per dwelling, above the regional average.
-Only 10.7% of residents work from home (2021 Census).
+O'Halloran Hill has 31 active public transport stops, all of which are bus stops.
+These stops are served by 15 different routes that together facilitate 896 weekly passenger trips.
+The area's transport accessibility is rated as excellent, with residents on average located 158 meters from the nearest stop.
+Most residents commute outward due to its residential nature.
+Cars remain the primary mode of transport at 90%.
+On average, there are 1.6 vehicles per dwelling, higher than the regional average.

-Service frequency averages 128 trips per day across all routes, equating to approximately 28 weekly trips per stop.
+According to the 2021 Census, only 10.7% of residents work from home, which may be influenced by COVID-19 conditions.
+The service frequency averages 128 trips per day across all routes, equating to approximately 28 weekly trips per individual stop.

 Frequently Asked Questions - Transport